python/cpython/Doc/library/io.rst

 .. class:: StringIO(initial_value='', newline=None)

-   An in-memory stream for text.
-It inherits :class:`TextIOWrapper`.
+   An in-memory stream for text I/O.

    The initial value of the buffer (an empty string by default) can be set by providing *initial_value*.
 The *newline* argument works like that of :class:`TextIOWrapper`.
 The default is to do no newline translation.

-   :class:`StringIO` provides this method in addition to those from :class:`TextIOWrapper` and its parents:
+   :class:`StringIO` provides this method in addition to those from :class:`TextIOBase` and its parents:

    .. method:: getvalue()